boscoh/supplescroll/readme.md

 ### Smooth Scrolling with ScrollTo

-One of the things that the page builder does is to put in custom callbacks for figure links and links in the table of contents.

-These custom callbacks use the `ScrollTo` plugin to smoothly  scroll to the text or figure of interest.
+One of the things that the page builder does is to put in custom callbacks for links, which use the `ScrollTo` plugin to smoothly  scroll to the text or figure of interest.

 However, for that to work, the `<div>` container must be sized properly.
-That is the explicit size of the `<div>` must be smaller than the onscreen window and the CSS attribute `overflow:auto` must be set.
+That is the explicit size of the `<div>` must be smaller than the onscreen window and have the CSS attribute

+    overflow:auto

 Furthermore, the page builder will add suffcient white-space to the end of these `<div>`s so that scrolling will always take the child element of interest to the top of the `<div>`.

 ### Scrolling Callback

-The `supplescroll` module overrides the `scroll` callback function in the main text element in order to detect which headers and figures are currently onscreen.
-On scrolling, the main text will scan for the first figure link, and if a new one pops up, will scroll the Figure List to the that figure.
+The supplescroll module overrides the `scroll` callback function in the main text element in order to detect which headers and figures are currently onscreen.
+On scrolling, the main text will scan for the first figure link, and if a new one pops up, will scroll the figure list to the that figure.

 For the `scroll` callback to work, it is __imperative__ that the main text element has the CSS style: